 The M.W.
-The Grand Master will adjust the Stone by striking it on the four corners with the Maul handed to him for the purpose, saying: "With Temperance, Fortitude, Prudence and Justice let our work be founded."
+The Grand Master will adjust the Store by striking it on the four corners with the Maul handed to him for the purpose, saying: "With Temperance, Fortitude, Prudence and Justice let our work be four ded."

 The Junior Grand Warden will hand the Plumb Rule to the M.W.
-The Grand Master, who vin prove the Stone Plumb.
+The Grand Master, who will prove the Stone Plumb.